StefanieGadow/80s-music-quiz/README.md

 ## Logic Flow

-In order to visualise the steps required in the game, I created a flow chart using Lucidchart.
+In order to visualise the steps required in the game, I created a flow chart using Adobe XD.
 It proved to be very beneficial as it allowed me to gain an understanding of what functions were required for the game.

+As the flow chart was created at the outset of the project, it does not fully reflect all elements of the game.

 ![Flowchart](/readme_images/flowchart.png)